dgrisham/wenv/README.rst

     }

 Other tmux commands can be useful in specifying a layout as well.
-For example, if we wanted to create a small vertical pane under the initial pane, show the active Taskwarrior task, then refocus on the larger pane:
+For example, if we wanted to create a small vertical pane under the initial pane and then refocus on the larger pane:

 .. code-block:: bash

     startup_wenv() {
         wenv_tmux_split v
         tmux resize-pane -y 7
-        task active
         tmux select-pane -U
     }